 Journalists have taken their plea to save a daily newspaper website from being merged with one named after a different county to the chairman of the company.

-The Derby & Burton branch of the National Union of Journalists has written to Trinity Mirror chairman David Grigson, pictured, urging him to scrap plans to merge the Burton Mail wesbite with the Derby Telegraph’s under the brand Derbyshire Live.
+The Derby & Burton branch of the National Union of Journalists has written to Trinity Mirror chairman David Grigson, pictured, urging him to scrap plans to merge the Burton Mail website with the Derby Telegraph’s under the brand Derbyshire Live.

 TM says the change will give journalism in Burton the “best possible chance of being found by a larger audience”.